Today, I interview Paul J. Zak, known as “Dr. Love.”

 He is credited with the first published use of the term “neuroeconomics.”
 He organized and administers the first doctoral program in neuroeconomics.
 Dr. Zak’s lab discovered in 2004 that the brain chemical oxytocin allows us to determine who to trust.

-His current research has shown that oxytocin is responsible for virtuous behaviors, working as the brain’s “moral molecule.”
+His current research has shown oxytocin is responsible for virtuous behaviors, working as the brain’s “moral molecule.”

 This knowledge is being used to understand the basis for civilization and modern economies, improve negotiations, and treat patients with neurologic and psychiatric disorders.